cduvvuri18/study-indexdb/README.md

 **BTRee**

+BTree is purely implemented in Java and it is disk based implementation.

 References: CLRS/Adam Drozdek/wiki.
 BTree is omnipresent :-).

+Below are the steps to use the BTree If one want to export it as library.
+If the intent of the viewer is to understand the disk based implementation of BTree, then I would suggest to start with the test cases.
+[BTree - Disk based implementation](https://github.com/cduvvuri18/study-indexdb/tree/master/src/main/java/com/cduvvuri/sidb/persistent/btree).

 ***Create BTree***